WildFireSat: Enhancing Canada's ability to manage wildfires

 What will WildFireSat measure?

-The WildFireSat system will consist of one or more satellites equipped with infrared sensors that will measure the energy emitted by wildfires.
+The WildFireSat satellite is equipped with an infrared sensor that will measure the energy emitted by wildfires.
 This energy is referred to as Fire Radiative Power (FRP).
 With FRP information, essential characteristics of wildfires such as fire intensity and rate of spread can be derived.
 It will also give us accurate data on carbon emission from wildfires.

 Improved wildfire management